bveneruso/adventofcode2020/README.md

 Each day is separated into an isolated folder to see the evolution of the solutions over time.

-To run the various solutions, first run `npm init` in the relevant folder, then execute the `index.js` file with `node index.js`.
+To run solutions, first run `npm install` from the root directory, then from the relevant part directory, run `node index.js`

+Common file parsing utilities are shared and can be found in `utils.js`